section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 ﻿### Introduction
 Over the years, APIs have gradually gained popularity in major businesses and enterprises.
 The main reason is that organizations have seen a tremendous increase in IoT devices and mobile applications, which mostly rely on backend interactions.
 Therefore, an API can be considered a crucial business resource that any modern enterprise cannot assume.

 According to recent statistics, it is evident that businesses and large enterprises have seen value in their digital operations through APIs.
 These businesses include the banking and finance sector, media and entertainment industries, and automotive industries.
-Due to their continued use of APIs in their operations, they have made tremendous growth in their sectors.
+These indusrties have made tremendous growth in their sectors due to the continued use of APIs in their operations

 In the past, huge enterprises started utilizing APIs in their digital operations to grow and diversify their businesses and maximize their profits.
 SMEs have now joined the plan and have started using APIs in their operations to remain competitive and relevant in this digital space.